Have you engaged in a “show your work” battle with a student? Have you heard this line: “If I can do it in my head, why

-Instead of battling over “showing work,” simply increase the complexity of the problem until the student must do the work out to get it right.
+Instead of battling over “showing work,” simply increase the complexity of the problem until the student needs to write out their thinking in order to solve the problem correctly.

-If students can “see” the solution to 3x = 9, first congratulate them on having such an intuitive mathematical mind.
-Then, differentiate the problem until you’re pushing the kid into their zone of proximal development.
+If students can “just see” the solution to 3x = 9, first congratulate them on having such an intuitive mathematical mind.
+Then, increase the problem’s complexity until you’re pushing the kid into their zone of proximal development.
 Have your student solve for x given 3x – 2 = 7.
 This two-step problem may be complex enough to make it useful to show one’s work.

-Are your primary students refusing to write out the steps to solve 21+ 30?
+Are your primary students refusing to write out the steps to solve 21 + 30?
 Increase the complexity to 35 + 21 + 30.
 Can they do that in their head?
 Congratulate them (because it is impressive) and then push the complexity another step until the work serves a useful purpose to the student.
 Can we do 9999 + 99 + 9 in our heads?
 I sure can’t!

-I wrote more about increasing complexity here.
-We must be careful not to admonish our intuitive learners for being intuitive.
-As teachers of the gifted, we must set up learning environments that our best for our students.
+We must be careful not to admonish our intuitive learners for being intuitive!
+As teachers, we must set up learning environments that are best for our students.
 And if they’re doing it all in their heads (and getting it right!), then the environment needs to change, not the student.

 Read more about showing work in math here.